daac-tools/daachorse/README.md

 ### Finding non-overlapping occurrences with standard matching

-If you do not want to allow positional overlap, use `find_iter()` instead.
+To disallow positional overlap, use `find_iter()` instead.
 It performs the search on the Aho-Corasick automaton and reports the first matching pattern found at each search position.

 ```rust
 use daachorse::DoubleArrayAhoCorasick;